larsonjj/generator-yeogurt/README.md

 Knyle Style Sheets (KSS) is used at Github to create their [styleguide](https://github.com/styleguide) and is used in this generator via [kss-node](https://github.com/hughsk/kss-node).
 Be sure to look up [documentation](http://warpspire.com/posts/kss/) to see how to write KSS comments in your stylesheets.

 ## Adding third-party libraries
 Odds are that you will need to add some third party libraries to your project at some point.
 To do so, it is strongly recommended that you install them using bower ([usage](http://bower.io/)).
-If you can't [find the package on bower](http://bower.io/search/) (very rare) or you have your own in-house libraries that you like to use, you should put your scripts within a `client/scripts/vendor` folder (jshint is setup to ignore this folder), styles within a `client/styles/vendor` folder, and all other file types can go whereever you want within the `client` folder (This will make sure that your base template can access them).
+If you can't [find the package on bower](http://bower.io/search/) (very rare) or you have your own in-house libraries that you like to use, you should put your scripts within a `client/scripts/vendor` folder (jshint is setup to ignore this folder), styles within a `client/styles/vendor` folder, and all other file types can go where-ever you want within the `client` folder (This will make sure that your base template can access them).

 Once you have your library installed, you will want to add it to your project.
 To do this, you'll need to add a new `<script>` or `<link>` tag to your base template file: